ethlo/cloud-gateway/README.md

                 fallbackUri: forward:/upstream-down
 ```

-## Running behind a reverse-proxy or WAF
+### Running Behind a Reverse Proxy or WAF
-In the case of the Cloud Gateway instance being behind a load-balancer/reverse-proxy/web application firewall, we need to configure Cloud gateway to be aware of that fact.
-Luckily, Spring Boot configuration gives us direct access to configure this: https://docs.spring.io/spring-boot/how-to/webserver.html#howto.webserver.use-behind-a-proxy-server

-TLDR;
+If Cloud Gateway is behind a load balancer or firewall, configure it to handle forwarded headers properly:

 ```
 server:
   forward-headers-strategy: NATIVE
 ```

+For more information, refer to the [Spring Boot documentation on using it behind a proxy server](https://docs.spring.io/spring-boot/how-to/webserver.html#howto.webserver.use-behind-a-proxy-server).

 ## Custom filters